wp-plugins/nextgen-facebook/readme.txt

 == Twitter Cards ==

-Your website must be 'authorized' for each type of Twitter Card.
+Your website must be 'authorized' by Twitter for each type of Twitter Card.
 NGFB Open Graph+ Pro supports the [Summary](https://dev.twitter.com/docs/cards/types/summary-card), [Large Image Summary](https://dev.twitter.com/docs/cards/large-image-summary-card), [Photo](https://dev.twitter.com/docs/cards/types/photo-card), [Gallery](https://dev.twitter.com/docs/cards/types/gallery-card), and [Player](https://dev.twitter.com/docs/cards/types/player-card) Cards.
 For each type card, you must submit a sample URL from your website to Twitter's validation tool:

-1. Make sure the 'Enable Twitter Cards' option is checked on the General settings page.
+1. Make sure the 'Enable Twitter Cards' option is checked on NGFB Open Graph+ Pro's General settings page.
 1. Go to Twitter's [Card Validator](https://dev.twitter.com/docs/cards/validation/validator).
-1. 'Cancel' the Card Catalog popup.
+1. 'Cancel' the Card Catalog popup (these are just examples).
 1. Choose the 'Validate &amp; Apply' tab.
-1. Paste the URL of your chosen webpage.
+1. Enter an example URL from your website for the Twitter Card you would like to get approved.
+The Twitter Card type depends on the webpage content (see following).
-1. Click on the 'Request Approval' button.
+1. If the Twitter Card type has not been approved yet, you may click on the 'Request Approval' button.
 1. Fill-in and submit the form.

 NGFB Open Graph+ creates the Twitter Cards based on the content of your webpages.